massacresIV/PF1EE/docs/srd/races/common/elves/elves.md

 ### High Elf
 High Elves gain the following racial traits;
 - **Arcane Insight (2 RP):** High Elves can cast *Detect Magic* at will as a spell-like ability, using their total character level as caster level.
-The DC for the spell-like abilities is equal to 10 + the spell’s level + the High Elf’s Intelligence modifier.
+The DC for the spell-like abilities is equal to 10 + the spell’s level + the High Elf’s Charisma modifier.
 - **Eidetic Recall (2 RP):** High Elves gain a +1 racial bonus on all Knowledge checks, and once per day, they may reroll a Knowledge check and take the better result.

 ### Dark Elf